SF-Nexus/SF-Nexus.github.io/content/Scholarship/_index.md

 **The Edward T. LeBlanc Memorial Dime Novel Bibliography:** https://dimenovels.org
 - The Edward T. LeBlanc Memorial Dime Novel Bibliography consists of a database of dime novels, story papers, reprint libraries and related materials.

+**The Science Fiction and Fantasy Research Database:** https://sffrd.library.tamu.edu/site/
+- This Texas A&M Libraries database provides author and subject access to over 142,000 books, articles, and news notes about science fiction, fantasy, and horror.
+Technically, it is an index, providing citations but not full text.

 **Temple University Libraries — HathiTrust Digital Library:** https://babel.hathitrust.org/cgi/ls?field1=ocr;q1=%2A;a=srchls;facet=htsource%3A%22Temple%20University%22
 - A sample of Temple University’s collection of digitized SF novels which have been ingested into HathiTrust Digital Library.